buildpacks/rfcs/text/0000-stack-buildpacks.md

 * Is run as the `root` user
 * Configured with `privileged = true` in the `buildpack.toml`
-* Can only create one layer
+* Can only create one layer per image (both a layer for buildpacks to build on top of, and a layer for the app image)
 * May include, in the created layer, modifications to any part of the filesystem, excluding `<app>`, `<layers>`, `<platform>`, and `<cnb>` directories
 * Must not access the application source code during the `build` phase
 * Is run before all regular buildpacks